dulacp/Venetian.js/README.md

 # Venetian.js
-**Venetian blind-like banner made of rolling stripes animated with CSS3 3D transforms** *The development of this plugin was made at [Uplight](http://uplig.ht)*
+**jQuery plugin for venetian blind-like banner made of rolling stripes animated with CSS3 3D transforms** *The development of this plugin was made at [Uplight](http://uplig.ht)*

 ![Screenshot of the demo](screenshots/example.png)